Table of Contents (click to expand)

-Airplanes get an unlimited supply of oxygen from the surrounding air.
-Outside air is supplied from the compressor stage of turbine engines and is passed through a bunch of machinery to ultimately be piped into the cabin for passengers.
-Also, there is an outflow valve, usually at the rear of the airplane, which collects and discharges the air inside the cabin.
-A constant supply of fresh air is therefore maintained.
+The oxygen that people breathe in airplanes comes from the air outside.
+The air is supplied from the compressor stage of turbine engines and is passed through a bunch of machinery to ultimately be piped into the cabin for passengers.
+There is also an outflow valve, usually at the rear of the airplane, which collects and discharges the air inside the cabin.
+This way, a constant supply of fresh air is maintained.

 If you’ve ever travelled in a commercial jet, you would have noticed that, aside from the bland food and the obligation of being in the same place for hours on end, life at 35,000 feet is reasonably comfortable, at least if you’re not traveling every day.
 However, comfort is an incredibly subjective term, I know, so let’s just talk about a much more basic human need – survival.